Aaqil101/SeasonTrack/README.md

 🎬 A simple Python command-line tool to track TV show seasons with status markers:

--   ✔️ Finished
+-   📕 To Watch
--   ❌ To Watch
+-   📖 Watching
--   🚫 Watching.
+-   📗 Finished

 ## Build Executable (with Icon)